-Ultimately, a diamond is all about looks, brilliance, fire, and scintillation.
-All these characteristics are determined by the diamond cut.
-And only a diamond with Excellent cut proportions will provide you with the maximum brilliance that you should initially be looking for.
+A diamond is all about looks, brilliance, fire and scintillation.
+All these characteristics are determined by the diamond cut!
+Only a diamond with Excellent cut proportions will provide you with the maximum of brilliance that you should be looking for.

-However, if you have a diamond with great cut, more carat weight will make the facets of the diamond appear larger which will also return more light and sparkle to the viewer’s eye.
+Of course, if you have a diamond with a great cut, more carat weight will make the facets of the diamond appear larger which in turn will return more light and sparkle to the viewer’s eye.

-But still, it should be your main priority to make sure that you get the best possible cut, so that you can then adjust the carat weight accordingly.
+Still, it should be your main priority to make sure that you get the best possible cut so that you can then adjust the carat weight accordingly.

-The reality is, far too many people are focused on the carat weight because this is the first question that you will likely be asked by relatives and friends.
-For them, it is a matter of prestige to be able to say that one’s diamond has at least 1 carat in weight.
-So, in order to make the diamond affordable, many people compromise on the cut.
-I would advise you not do that!
+Far too many people are focused on the carat weight because this is the first question that you will likely be asked by relatives and friends.
+For many people it is a matter of prestige to be able to say that one’s diamond has at least 1 carat in weight.
+In order to make the diamond affordable many people therefore compromise on the cut.
+I would advise that you do not do that!

 Why exactly is the cut more important than the carat weight?

-Let me answer this question by showing you two outlines of two different diamonds.
+I want to demonstrate this fact to you by showing you the two outlines of two different diamonds.
 Both diamonds are exactly one carat in weight.

-The diamond on the left side has a pavilion depth of 66.4 %.
-Thus, there's a lot of hidden weight in it and it only measures 6.2 mm in diameter.
-While the one on the right has a depth of 61.7 % giving it optimal depth according to super optimal diamond cut proportions!
+The diamond on the left side has a pavilion depth of 66.4 % and thus a lot of hidden weight in it.
+The diamond therefore only measures 6.2 mm in diameter.
+The diamond on the right side however has only a depth of 61.7 %.
+This is the optimal depth according to super optimal diamond cut proportions!

-This makes the diamond appear 6.5 mm in diameter, producing a very noticeable difference as with every mm more in diameter, the surface of the diamond increases exponentially (you might remember the formula π * r² back from school).
-In addition, a larger surface means more light being returned to the viewer’s eye and thus, a larger amount of sparkle and scintillation is produced!
+This results in the diamond being 6.5 mm in diameter.
+This makes a very noticeable difference as with every mm more in diameter the surface of the diamond increases exponentially (you might remember the formula π * r² back from school).
+A larger surface means more light being returned to the viewer’s eye and thus a larger amount of brilliance, sparkle and scintillation!

-So, by choosing a better cut, your diamond appears larger and seems to have more carat weight.
-You might wonder why there are people out there who pay more attention to carat weight than the cut grade!
-Sadly, these people are mostly misinformed or they don’t really care about the beauty of the diamond, but just want to be able to say that they bought a gem with such and such carat weight.
+Thus, by choosing a better cut your diamond appears larger and thus seems to have more carat weight.
+You would therefore wonder why there are people out there who pay more attention to carat weight than to the cut grade!
+Sadly, these people are mostly misinformed or they don’t really care about the beauty of the diamond but just want to be able to say that they bought a diamond with such and such carat weight.